shyamkumarc/Node-NoKafkaBackend/README.md

 # Node-NoKafkaBackend
 this is a Express based service that can connect to a Kafka cluster configured at 192.168.43.173:9092

-#important node when connecting from remote systems to Kafka cluster
+# important note when connecting from remote systems to Kafka cluster server

-Kafka clusters are run based on server.properties config file , this file has an option to mention "advertised Listeners" When someone client (in this case , the no-Kafka node client), it connects to the  cluster port (default:9092) and queries for broker end points .It is these broker endpoints that the client actually connects to for consuming or producing Kafka topics.
+Kafka clusters are run based on server.properties config file , this file has an option to mention "advertised Listeners" When some client (in this case , the no-Kafka node client),  connects to the  cluster port (default:9092) and queries for broker end points , It is these  "advertised Listeners" that are broadcast as broker endpoints , and  the ones  client actually connects to for consuming or producing Kafka topics.

 BY default , the server config file's advertised listeners will be pointing to localhost:9092 , which means when a client connects and retrieves broker addresses , it'll end up assuming that the kafka broker is available at localhost : 9092(it own port 9092), and hence